 A visualization of the impact of choosing a major on career paths for 15600 Williams alums.
 This is work with Hayley Brooks and Kaison Tanabe, using the CIRCOS software at its core.

-A new collection of artwork and mathematics research, with SF based artist Owen Schuh, on shape and navigation.
-Opening show in Berlin, spring 2015.
+A collection of artwork and mathematics research, with SF based artist Owen Schuh, on shape and navigation.
+Berlin opening, spring 2015, Pasadena fall 2016.

 A photograph portfolio of structure, color, and people, since 2005.